 The season of the game will change depending on the month of the real year, and wild Pokémon will vary not only on area, but on season as well.
 Different areas of the environment will also be accessible during different seasons.
 For example: during the winter, enough snow will accumulate to allow the player to attain the top of a cliff that was otherwise unattainable.
 Certain Pokemon have palette-swaps as well, changing their looks to match the season.
 This has no impact on their stats, though.
 The seasons also affect weather conditions- in place or rain, there could be snow, or a lot of sun.

 TMs will no longer expire after one use so they will act very much like HMs.
-Except that HM's let you use the moves outside of battles as well.
+Except that HMs let the player use the moves outside of battles as well.

 Battles in Pokémon Black/White are much faster-paced than in previous games, and no longer feature static sprites.
 Instead, Pokémon are constantly in motion, even when idle, and the animation will change depending on the scenario.
 It also features a full back-sprite, rather than a partial as in previous games.
 During attacks, the camera may zoom in or out on certain Pokémon, giving the battles a more cinematic and fluid motion.
 The camera will also start panning around if the player is idle for a short amount of time.
 In addition to these visual improvements, new battle systems have been introduced such as: